chichiwang/notes/os/linux/cli/fundamentals/README.md

 [▲ Return to Table of Contents](#table-of-contents)

 ## /proc/ Directory
-The Linux [kernel](https://en.wikipedia.org/wiki/Kernel_(operating_system)) hastwo primary functions: to control access to physical devices on the computer and to schedule when and how processes interact with these devices.
+The Linux [kernel](https://en.wikipedia.org/wiki/Kernel_(operating_system)) has two primary functions: to control access to physical devices on the computer and to schedule when and how processes interact with these devices.
 The `/proc/` directory (`proc` file system) is where Linux maintains its running configuration on the filesystem.
 It contains a hierarchy of special files that represent the current state of the kernel, allowing applications and users to peer into the kernel's view of the system.

 Listing out the directory: